Coney Island (1943 film): Plot

-In 1905, promoter Eddie Johnson (George Montgomery) goes to Coney Island to find his rival and pal, Joe Rocco (Cesar Romero) who cheated him out of his share of the carnival they ran together.
-Eddie is determined to obtain a share in Joe's new saloon, which features singer Kate Farley (Betty Grable), but after Eddie denigrates Kate's low-class style, Joe orders him to leave.
+In 1905, promoter Eddie Johnson goes to Coney Island to find his rival and pal, Joe Rocco who cheated him out of his share of the carnival they ran together.
+Eddie is determined to obtain a share in Joe's new saloon, which features singer Kate Farley, but after Eddie denigrates Kate's low-class style, Joe orders him to leave.

-Eddie then persuades his friend Frankie (Phil Silvers), who runs a sideshow featuring a tattooed woman, to allow him to turn it into a Turkish Harem with dancing girls.
+Eddie then persuades his friend Frankie, who runs a sideshow featuring a tattooed woman, to allow him to turn it into a Turkish Harem with dancing girls.
 Kate, who is mad about Eddie's earlier insults, heckles him, but his idea is a smash and draws away Joe's customers.
 When Kate informs Joe about Eddie's success, he sends his thugs to destroy the place.
-In retaliation, Eddie and Frankie instigate a huge fistfight in Joe's saloon, and during the fracas, Joe accidentally knocks out Finnegan (Charles Winninger), a lovable souse.
+In retaliation, Eddie and Frankie instigate a huge fistfight in Joe's saloon, and during the fracas, Joe accidentally knocks out Finnegan, a lovable souse.
 Eddie and Frankie spirit Finnegan away and give him money to go to Atlantic City for a month, then stage a fake funeral for him.
 Eddie convinces Joe that he killed Finnegan and threatens to turn him over the police unless he is allowed to make over and run the saloon.

 Joe reluctantly acquiesces, although Kate is more resistant when Eddie attempts to tone down her garish costumes and frenetic singing.
 Eddie's methods are successful, and within two weeks, the saloon's business has tripled and Kate is a hit.
 One afternoon, Finnegan appears in the saloon, and Joe figures out Eddie's ruse, but decides to bide his time to exact revenge.
 As the weeks pass, Eddie and Kate fall in love, and Eddie makes plans to open his own nightclub.
 Joe grows jealous of their romance and argues with Eddie, who reveals his plans to leave and take Kate with him.